Keyword research & SEO copywriting

-Though the topic of keyword research is not specific for Joomla, it is probably the most important phase of the SEO process.
-First I give a short but very important notice: keep in mind that your content should be focussed primarily on your readers, with readable text to offer.
-Many people write for Google primarily, which results in text filled with awkwardly used keywords that is horrible to read.
+Though the topic of keyword research is not specific to Joomla, it is one of the most important phases of the SEO process.
+First I give a short but very important notice: make sure that your content is focussed primarily on your readers.
+Many people write for Google primarily, which results in a text filled with awkwardly used keywords that is horrible to read.
 As long as your users are your first priority, use your keywords as wisely as possible.
-If there is a conflict between readability and exact keyword usage, choose for readability.
-And check your spelling!
-Tip: Use the Grammarly.com app in Google Chrome (free, also works excellent in your Joomla editor).
+If there is a conflict between readability and exact keyword usage, choose readability.
+And check your spelling (Tip: Use the Grammarly.com app in Google Chrome.
+It's free and also works excellently in your Joomla editor).

-One thing before we start selecting our keywords: Google recently aims to be less keyword-driven, but more toward themes or topics.
-Google will usually be able to define your topic from the text you write, not just from the same keyword repeated over and over.
+One thing before we start selecting our keywords: Google recently claims to be less keyword-driven, and more toward themes or topics.
+Google will usually be able to define your topic from the full text you write, not just from the same keyword repeated over and over.
 This does not mean keywords are not important, but you should create diversity, by playing with synonyms and alternative terms.

-Choosing incorrect keywords will make all your SEO actions worthless.
-One of the first things to do is to define the keywords you will be using.
-You will generally have a rough idea to start off with, but you should do further research as the whole site's relevancy will be based on correct use of your keywords.
+So, one of the first things to do in keyword research is to define a set of keywords you will be using.
+You will generally have a rough idea to start off with, but you should do further research as the whole site's relevancy will be based on the correct use of your keywords.
 Make sure you do not just target one keyword, but a range of related keywords, especially with Google's current focus on subjects rather than keywords.

 Start off with just using common sense and build an initial list of keywords.
+Ask your family or colleagues to help you brainstorm.
 From there, expand it with synonyms or single/multiple variations.
-Also, use the search suggestions that Google offers at the bottom of the search page: it offers frequently searched phrases, as you can see for these suggestions as alternatives for the search phrase joomla seo:
+Then secondly, use the search suggestions that Google offers at the bottom of the search page: it offers frequently searched phrases related to the ones you typed in.
+The screenshot below shows the alternative suggestions for the search phrase joomla seo:

-A new tool (released november 2016) is the SEO Keyword magic Tool by SemRush (also free, but registration required).
-This tool delivers you tons of alternative phrases and related seconds for a given keyword in juts seconds.
+A nice tool is the SEO Keyword magic Tool by SemRush (also free, but registration is required).
+This tool delivers you tons of alternative phrases and related seconds for a given keyword in just seconds.
 I like this tool a lot!